FSA want meeting with Met Police and Chelsea over Leeds fans' 'concerning' reports

-FSA want meeting with Chelsea and Met Police over Leeds United fans' 'concerning' Stamford Bridge reports
+FSA demand meeting with Chelsea and Met Police over Leeds United fans' 'concerning' Stamford Bridge reports

 The Football Supporters Association will request a meeting with the Met Police and Chelsea after ‘concerning’ reports about the treatment of Leeds United fans at Stamford Bridge.